 Summing up

-Mobile app success consists of many elements with a robust mobile app at the core.
-But without users, there is no app success regardless of how robust or unique an app is.
+Mobile app success consists of many elements, with a robust mobile app at the core.
+However, regardless of how robust or unique an app is, it will not succeed without users.
 Engaging and retaining users can be a daunting task, especially for newcomers.

 In this guide, we discussed the importance and power of mobile push notifications.
 Here’s what we learned about mobile push notifications: